w4bo/AA2526-unibo-mldm/slides/03-dataunderstanding.md

 Rule of thumb: *one in ten/twenty* [@chowdhury2020variable]

 > There is no set rule as to the number of variables to include in a prediction model as it often depends on several factors.
 The ‘one in ten rule’, a rule that stipulates how many variables/parameters can be estimated from a data set, is quite popular in traditional clinical prediction modeling strategies (e.g., logistic regression and survival models).
-According to this rule, one variable can be considered in a model for every 10 events
+According to this rule, one variable can be considered in a model for every 10 events.

 # <img src="./img/cs.svg" class="title-icon" /> **Problem**: how can we collect data?

 # Acquisition of a new dataset

-Data collection is usually a costly process
+Data collection is usually a costly process.

 *Investment of time and money* for: